 Baltic Street AEH is a peer-led agency with over 20 years of providing services.
 The agency participated in a developmental study with our Center and its partner, Collaborative Support Programs of New Jersey, to implement IPS supported employment.

-In 2008, North Carolina begin to implement IPS supported employment across the state.
+In 2008, North Carolina began to implement IPS supported employment across the state.
 Promise Resource Network (PRN), a peer-operated agency, served as the IPS technical assistance center.
 PRN also created its own IPS team, which is fully staffed by peer specialists, including the Team Leader, the Employment Specialists, and the Employment Peer Mentor.

 Through a series of pilot programs, PRN was instrumental in demonstrating to the state that peer workers have a positive impact on employment services.
 This led to the creation of Employment Peer Mentors.
 The state now mandates inclusion of Employment Peer Mentors on all IPS teams.